jkkummerfeld/slate/tutorial/link-example.md

   >- First, create a link by typing `SHIFT` + `d` (i.e. `D`).

-Note that once linked, the text turns blue.
+Note that once linked, the text is highlighted (if you linked a line to itself) or becomes blue (if you linked two different lines).

   >- Try removing the link by typing `SHIFT` + `d` again.
   >- Now try creating a link with just `d`.

-Note that when typing lowercase `d`, after creating the link, the green line is moved down one and the highlighted line is changed to be right above it.
+Note that when typing lowercase `d`, after creating the link, the green line is moved down one and the underlined line is changed to be right above it.
 Also, the lines that are part of a link are now yellow, so you can see that they are part of a link.